* Pricing available for alternative cabin types, please contact us.

 Enjoy the many facilities available to you aboard Sea Princess ®.
 (B,L,D)

-Your incredible journey exploring the West Coast of Australia concludes in Adelaide today.
+Your incredible journey exploring the West Coast of Australia concludes in Adelaide today as you disembark your cruise.
 (B)